Ka-me-nik/TIRF-SIM/README.md

 * TIRF-SIM data in *mrc* format (both *raw* and *reconstructed* data are needed)

 ## Usage workflow
-1. Prepare data for cmeAnalysis
+### 1. Prepare data for cmeAnalysis
+Use *mrcMean2tiff.m* to convert raw SIM data from *mrc* format to *tiff* while using only one of the 9 SIM images or averaging them all.
+This is the easiest way to generate data having TIRF like characteristics needed by cmeAnalysis.
+Note, that for reading *mrc* data, *ReadMRC.m* function is used, which was taken from [MathWorks File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/27021-imagic-mrc-dm-and-star-file-i-o).
-2. Run cmeAnalysis
+### 2. Run cmeAnalysis
+Refer to cmeAnalysis documentation on how to process the data, only detection and tracking need to be run.
+Nevertheless, analysis could be run to see whether the CCP characteristics are meaningfull (i.e. that the cmeAnalysis didn't fail).
-3. View and select interesting tracks
+### 3. View and select interesting tracks
+Use *tirfSimGui.m* function to visualize the detected tracks on the reconstructed SIM data.
+For each track meant for further processing click the 'Export' button at the top.
+This also saves *tiff* movie for this track as is detected from cmeAnalysis.
-4. Improve CCP centering and track time bounds
+### 4. Improve CCP centering and track time bounds, export final tracks
-5. Export final tracks
+For tracks exported by *tirfSimGui.m* use *tirfSimCentering.m* for precise manual adjustment of CCP centers and track time bounds (begin / end).
+You can see two graphs for CCP evaluatin: CCP intensity time behaviour (top graph) and mean intensity based on distance from the center ("radial intensity", bottom graph).
+Finally export all the tracks to *tiff* movies using the 'Resave all cut-outs' button.